 Final code: It is the combination of the above code sections.

-Want to explore the APIs more and dive deeper into it, Refer Public APIs that has a vast collection of publically available APIs to fuel your API exploration journey.
+Want to explore the APIs more and dive deeper into it, Refer Public APIs that has a vast collection of publicly available APIs to fuel your API exploration journey.

 To test an API for the type of response it gives Postman is an amazing application that will fulfill all your needs.
 You can use Postman API development article to get an insight into, how to use it.
 Another alternative is, Postman APIs which will help you do the same task on the browser itself.